bbbdragon/python-pype-lang/README.md

 ```
 python3 quicksort.py
 ```
 In addition, there is an example of a Docker container, described in `examples/services/Dockerfile`, which will run the classifier service.
 Assuming you have docker on your machine, you can run this with the script `examples/services/run_docker.sh`.
 This means that you can readily deploy a pype microservice whenever you want, wherever you want.
+You can test it with `test_classifier_service.sh`.

 # FAQ